CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Shortest Path/README.md

 ![Graph after loop 4](https://github.com/CodeSpaceHQ/AppliedAlgorithms/blob/shortest-path/Guide/Greedy/Shortest%20Path/assets/iug_4.png "Graph after loop 4")

+*A new path from 'B' to 'F' is found, it's distance is less than infinity so it is accepted as a minimal path.
+*A path from 'B' to 'A' is examined but is not accepted because it's distance (9 + 11 + 14 = 34) is not less than dist['B'].

     dist = {'A':0, 'B': 11, 'C': 7, 'D': 9, 'E': 20, 'F': 20}
     prev = {'A':None, 'B': 'D', 'C': 'A', 'D': 'A', 'E': 'D', 'F': 'B'}

 **Step 7 Fifth Loop**

 ![Graph after loop 5](https://github.com/CodeSpaceHQ/AppliedAlgorithms/blob/shortest-path/Guide/Greedy/Shortest%20Path/assets/iug_5.png "Graph after loop 5")

+*Two paths from 'E' to 'F' and 'C' are found, but both's distances would not be less than their respective distances in dist['F'] and dist['C'], so they are not accepted.

     dist = {'A':0, 'B': 11, 'C': 7, 'D': 9, 'E': 20, 'F': 20}
     prev = {'A':None, 'B': 'D', 'C': 'A', 'D': 'A', 'E': 'D', 'F': 'B'}